hnetty/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+- They both do similar things, looping through and copying the array that is requested, but .map builds its own array to insert data to

 2. Explain the difference between a callback and a higher order function.

+- A higher order function accepts other functions as parameters, which functions that are passed as parameters are called 'callback' functions

 3. What is closure?

+- Closure is the parts of code that are seperated, typically by '{  }' and allows/defines where variables are accessible to/from

 4. Describe the four rules of the 'this' keyword.

+- Window - when looking at/viewing the console, 'this' is the window (massive!)
+- Implicit - specifically refers to the object next to (on the left) of the function
+- New - used with constructor functions, and points to the instance where that object is created
+- Explicit - using '.call' or '.apply' and is exclusive to that method/object

 5. Why do we need super() in an extended class?

+- It allows us to pull attributes from the parent class and add new ones in the extended class

 ### Task 1 - Project Set up

 Follow these steps to set up and work on your project:
 Make sure you clone the branch that the TK links to: the vnext branch, NOT master!

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.